alexdglover/sabbatical/_posts/2022-05-23-day-3-goslings.markdown

 but managed to hit 5 free throws in a row which is pretty good for me.
 Talked to some random in the park, including a vagrant rambling about how California took down the basketball hoops after COVID hit
+* 1230 - lunch with Cassie
+* 1300 - walked to bike shop, about a mile round trip
+* 1400 - rented a paddle boat, the kind you _pedal_ (stupid name).
+Surprised at how smooth the boat was, able to cruise at a pretty good clip without a lot of effort
+* 1530 - took a break.
+Cold coffee at home, videogames, and editing this post
+* 1600 - continuing to cool down